Energinet-DataHub/geh-core/source/Databricks/documents/documentation.md

 }
 ```

-Example of how to use the SQL Statement client.
+Example of how to use the SQL Statement Execution client.

 ```c#
 [HttpGet]